Chapter 5

 *Favorable terms to the United States: Britain recognizes the

-United States as independent and cedes land from Canada to Florida, and the
+United States as independent and cedes land from Canada to Florida,

 Atlantic to the Mississippi.